 DEHP is the phthalate most commonly used in medical products.
 Some medical products, such as IV bags and tubing, can contain up to 40% DEHP by weight.
 DEHP is a reproductive and developmental toxicant that can leach out of medical products, threatening some patients exposed to the chemical.
 The Food and Drug Administration issued a Public Health Notification in 2002, advising health care professionals to switch to devices made of alternative materials, or made of PVC that does not contain DEHP when treating patients who may be particularly vulnerable, including male neonates, pregnant women who are carrying male fetuses, and peripubertal males.

 Many leading health systems are members of Practice Greenhealth, our membership organization.
 Practice Greenhealth provides tools, resources, and a community of practice to implement sustainable practices in health care.
 The PVC and DEHP elimination goal helps member hospitals facilitate the purchasing of products that meet our criteria and achieve safer materials benchmarks.
-The medical product lists make it easier for hospitals to select medical products that meet that goal.
+Look for the Greenhealth Approved seal to identify products that have met Health Care Without Harm’s criteria.

 - Polyvinyl chloride in health care: A rationale for choosing alternatives